-Below we have consolidated a range of funding resources available at the law school for prospective, current, and former students who are exploring or committed to a career in public interest.
-Not sure where to go for help?
-Talk to ATJI!
+Check out a range of funding resources available at the law school for prospective, current, and former students who are interested in a career in public interest.

-- PSJD.org: Resource Center with tips on finding summer and post-graduate funding resources as well as extensive lists of available funding sources, either generally available or for work within specific geographic regions.
+- PSJD.org: The Public Service Job Directory Resource Center has tips on finding summer and post-graduate funding resources as well as extensive lists of available funding sources.

-SU Loan Repayment Assistance: Seattle University School of Law has a Loan Repayment Assistance Program (LRAP) to assist graduates who choose full time public interest legal careers and are licensed attorneys.
-Student Financial Services’ site also includes information about federal income-based repayment and public service loan forgiveness programs.
+- Loan Repayment Assistance Program (LRAP): Assists graduates who choose full-time public interest legal careers and are licensed attorneys.
+For more information, contact Student Financial Services; the office also has information about federal income-based repayment and public service loan forgiveness programs.

-Ask Heather Jarvis: Resources and advice from a terrific national student loan expert.
+- Ask Heather Jarvis: Resources and advice from a national student loan expert.